Published November 8, 2018 in Warp & Woof

 Not angry music here, but joyful — a real change.

 Here Come the Runts, AWOLNATION’s latest album, was released last February.
-It opens with the, a theatrical zombie march of runts, martial in tone – you can visualize them coming over a hilltop on the horizon, in formation.
+It opens with the title track, a theatrical zombie march of runts, martial in tone – you can visualize them coming over a hilltop on the horizon, in formation.
 It’s an invasion of runts!
 But, in the end, “Okay I am a runt/Baby you are a runt/Baby we are the runts” – indeed!
 It makes a great electronic pump for the rest of the album.

 “Who wants to dance who wants to slow dance”